syncfusion-content/windowsforms-docs/WindowsForms/Chart/FAQ/How-to-specify-the-position-for-a-Floating-Legend.md

 ---
 layout: post
-title: How-to-specify-the-position-for-a-Floating-Legend | Windows Forms | Syncfusion
+title: How-to-specify-the-position-for-a-Floating-Legend | WindowsForms | Syncfusion
 description: how to specify the position for a floating legend
-platform: windowsforms
+platform: WindowsForms
 control: chart
 documentation: ug
 ---